 Hikes in the Atherton Tablelands

-Thankfully not all hikes in the area are relentless ascending tracks like most I’ve endured near Port Douglas, so you’re not always having to slog it uphill drenched in sweat.
+Thankfully not all hikes in the Atherton Tablelands are relentless ascending tracks like most I’ve endured near Port Douglas, so you’re not always having to slog it uphill drenched in sweat.
 In this post I’ll be covering a range of different terrains.

-The region also sits one thousand meters above sea level so it’s pleasantly 5 degrees cooler, which believe me makes all the difference when you’re hitting the hills at midday.
-It can still get hot though and some tracks don’t provide much tree shade, so don’t forget a cap!
+The region also sits one thousand meters above sea level so it’s pleasantly 5 degrees cooler, which believe me, makes all the difference when you’re hitting the hills at midday!
+It can still get hot in Summer though and some tracks don’t provide much tree shade, so don’t forget a cap.

 This idyllic crater lake was formed ten thousand years ago when a violent maar volcano exploded and then filled with water.
 The track itself is an easy and flat circuit around the lake, offering pleasing views of the century old teahouse.